poojagowda7818/NLP_Project4/README.md

  3) Ayça Avcı S4505972

-You can find two directory as follows:
+# You can find two directory as follows:
 1) Experiment_replication
 2) Experiment_direction
-    a) Transformer models
+    a) Transformer models ,
     b) amount of data affect the learning of irregular past tense forms

-Steps to be added for following topics:
+# Steps to be added for following topics:
 1) Run following command to install OpenNMT package:
-          # !pip install OpenNMT-py
+          !pip install OpenNMT-py
-2) How to preprocess the data so it is in the correct format
+2) To preprocess the data so it is in the correct format, run the following command:
-         # !onmt_build_vocab -config config-exp1.yaml -n_sample 10000
+         !onmt_build_vocab -config config-exp1.yaml -n_sample 10000
-4) How to train the models on the data
+3) How to train the models on the data:
+         !onmt_train -config config-exp1.yaml
-5) How to use one of your already trained models to predict unseen data
+6) How to use one of your already trained models to predict unseen data !onmt_translate -model experiment_1/run/model_step_1000.pt -src experiment_1/src_test.txt -output experiment_1/test-decoded.txt -gpu 0 -verbose -beam_size 12
-6) How to evaluate the output
+8) How to evaluate the output
+         import tensorboard
+         %load_ext tensorboard
+         %tensorboard --logdir logs